Old-age pensions in the new scheme

 Funds disbursement rules before the participant turns 60

-A PPK participant who is under 60 years old will be able to withdraw his/her funds:
+A PPK participant who is under 60 years old will be able to withdraw his or her funds:

-• in the case of a serious illness (including malignant tumour, stroke, myocardial infarction, encephalitis, atrophic lateral sclerosis, Alzheimer’s disease, Parkinson’s disease) of the PPK participant, his/her spouse or child; this is a non-refundable payment of up to 25% of the funds accumulated in the PPK account;
+- in the case of a serious illness (including malignant tumour, stroke, myocardial infarction, encephalitis, atrophic lateral sclerosis, Alzheimer’s disease, Parkinson’s disease) of the PPK participant, his or her spouse or child; this is a non-refundable payment of up to 25% of the funds accumulated in the PPK account;

 Funds withdrawal before the age of 60 will result in the loss of 30% of contributions paid by the employer (they will be transferred to ZUS) and all surcharges from the government.
 In addition, the PPK participant will have to pay income tax on capital gains (currently 19%).

-Before reaching the age of 60, the PPK member may at any time transfer funds to another PPK, to IKE or to PPE – his/her own or belonging to an eligible person.
+Before reaching the age of 60, the PPK member may at any time transfer the funds to another PPK, to IKE or to PPE – his or her own or belonging to an eligible person.

-When a PPK participant reaches the age of 60 and starts withdrawing funds, neither contributions nor surcharges from the government will be transferred to his/her account anymore – even if such a person continues to work.
+When a PPK participant reaches the age of 60 and starts withdrawing funds, neither contributions nor surcharges from the government will be transferred to his or her account any more – even if such a person continues to work.